 reconstruction of Dolní Věstonice (ca. 27 000 to 23 000 BCE) – by Giovanni Caselli

 The long ice age had dropped sea levels, connecting land masses that are today separated by expanses of sea.
-The harsh conditions of the frozen era pushed early humans to explore and set up in many parts of the world, including the Americas, the Far East, South Asia and Australia.
+The harsh conditions of the era pushed early humans to explore and set up in many parts of the world, including the Americas, the Far East, South Asia and Australia.

 With the warming trend, cultures and civilizations sprung up independently worldwide.
 Archeological findings of these early cultural blossoms show that technological advances are either found independently, or are shared through trade networks.

-Some of the earliest known examples of this cultural expansion is seen in the Fertile Crescent, stretching from the Nile River valley, across the Sinai to the Rift Valley on the eastern Meddeterranean, across the southern reaches of the Taurus mountains, and down into the Mesopotamian river valleys to the Persian Gulf.
+Some of the earliest examples of this cultural expansion is seen in the Fertile Crescent, stretching from the Nile River valley, across the Sinai to the Rift Valley on the eastern Meddeterranean, across the southern reaches of the Taurus mountains, and down into the Mesopotamian river valleys to the Persian Gulf.

 Yet before agriculture, the steppe of central and southern Turkey was home to a coalescing hunter-gatherer culture.